dianping/cat/lib/python/README.md

     cat.log_event("Event", "E2")
 ```

-If something goes wrong in the decorated function, the status of the transaction will be set to `FAILED`, and whatever the function raised an exception or not, the transaction will be auto-completed.
+If something goes wrong in the decorated function, the status of the transaction will be set to `FAILED`, and whether the function raised an exception or not, the transaction will be auto-completed.

 The only problem is that you can't get the transaction object if you monitor a function via a decorator.